Amy Woods Brinkley

-Amy Woods Brinkley was the Global Risk Executive of Bank of America (BAC.N) from 2001 until, at the age of 53 in June 2009, she and CEO Ken Lewis "agreed she would retire," according to a New York Times report, after a surge in credit losses led to a government bailout and orders by regulators to raise $33.9 billion of capital (Reuters).
+Amy Woods Brinkley is an American business executive who was the Global Risk Executive of Bank of America from 2001 to 2009.
+At the age of 53 in June 2009, she and CEO Ken Lewis "agreed she would retire," according to a New York Times report, after a surge in credit losses led to a government bailout and orders by regulators to raise $33.9 billion of capital (Reuters).
+She was elected to the board of directors of Roper Technologies in 2015.